Get a train to Canterbury to see an enchanting city full of history with a UNESCO World Heritage Site cathedral and unique independent shops

 The Fudge Kitchen

 This fudge is freshly made in an American style to give it a creamy soft texture and flavour.
 The shop offers samples before you buy, a great opportunity to buy gifts and also a fudge making experience for those who want to have a go themselves.
-Before you leave, make sure you try the Fudge Kitchen’s invention of Drinking Fudge, an indulgent fudgey take on hot chocolate.
+Before you leave, why not pick up some of the Fudge Kitchen’s Drinking Fudge, an indulgent fudgey take on hot chocolate to make at home.

 Old Weavers' House